 | Give a Gift |

 Creative Nonfiction Writer, Poet

 East Lansing, MI

 Ahimsa Timoteo Bodhrán is the author of _Antes y después del Bronx: Lenapehoking_, winner of the New American Press Chapbook Contest; and the editor of an international queer Indigenous issue of _Yellow Medicine Review: A Journal of Indigenous Literature, Art, and Thought_.
-Conceived in Niagara Falls, he was born in 1974 on El Día de la Madre in the South Bronx, raised in Lenapehoking, and has lived in Deutschland, Aztlán, and Tongva, Muwekma Ohlone, and Anishinaabe territories.
 A Brooklyn College M.F.A., he is an American Studies Ph.D. candidate at Michigan State University.
-A community organizer for over two decades, his award-winning poetry and nonfiction appear in over a hundred publications in Africa, the Américas, Asia, Australia, Europe, and the Pacific.
-The author of a second chapbook, _South Bronx Breathing Lessons_, he is completing _Yerbabuena/Mala yerba, All My Roots Need Rain: mixed-blood poetry & prose_ and _Heart of the Nation: Indigenous Womanisms, Queer People of Color, and Native Sovereignties_.
+A community organizer for over two decades, his award-winning poetry and nonfiction appear in over a hundred seventy publications in twenty nations in Africa, the Américas, Asia, Australia, Europe, and the Pacific.
+Places of publication include Aotearoa/New Zealand, Australia, Austria, Barbados, Canada, England, France, Hawai'i, Hong Kong, Ireland, Morocco, Northern Ireland, the Philippines, Puerto Rico, Scotland, South Africa, St. Croix, Sweden, and Wales.
+The author of a second poetry collection, _South Bronx Breathing Lessons_, he is completing _Yerbabuena/Mala yerba, All My Roots Need Rain: mixed-blood poetry & prose_ and _Heart of the Nation: Indigenous Womanisms, Queer People of Color, and Native Sovereignties_.